HealthyBites/HealthyBites/README.md

 - [x] User can register for an account
 - [x] User can log in
 - [x] User can see different meals
-* User can create/edit profile
-* Get detailed view of each meals which inclides recipe and information
+- [x] User can select different fragments like home, profile, favorites and search
-* Detail view of the recipe when clicked
+- [x] User can see a detailed view of the recipe when clicked

 **Optional Nice-to-have Stories**
 * User can save meals into favorites